Arc676/ChatBot/README.md

 The bots folder contains the bot scripts.

 The tokens folder contains files named `botname.token` containing the secret token of the app with **NO TRAILING NEWLINE**.
 These tokens are not included in this repository (because then you could impersonate our bots).

+The `restartbots` script checks if any bots have died and restarts them.
+This can be added to a cron job to ensure maximum uptime in case any bots die due to unexpectedly terminated connections.

 ## Legal